rocket-pool/RPIPs/RPIPs/RPIP-42.md

 - When showing legacy node status, there is not a trivial way to get the node index for a given address.
 That said, the other direction is trivial using `RocketNodeManager.getNodeAt`, so the work can get moved off-chain.
 Eg, one can iterate across all possible node indices and then pass in the node index that matches the node's address; the smart contract can confirm the match to demonstrate legacy node status.

 ## Rationale
+The bond curve is an attempt to get close to maximizing capital efficiency while maintaining safety.
+It balances capital efficiency with slashing, leakage, and MEV theft risks as described in [Security considerations](#security-considerations).

+"Bond reduction" for credit is explicitly supported so that NOs that deposited under higher requirements are not permanently disadvantaged.
+At the same time, there is no equivalent support for "bond enlargement".
+This is because those validators are already running and it would need a heavy-handed approach, such as force exiting, to enforce bond enlargement.
+Since the bond curve is based on total bonded ETH, adding more validators would require the NO to join the active bond curve in such a case.

+## Security considerations
 - Bond sizes were originally ideated per [prior work](../assets/rpip-42/bond_curves.md).
   - `base_bond_array` is chosen to "sufficiently" dissuade MEV theft as a strategy
   - `reduced_bond` is chosen to "sufficiently" guard against slashing or abandonment risks